matteoceschia/SN-IEgenerator/README.md

   The main difference here is that the vertex for each line is random as are all slopes.
   Changing the number of events and the number of lines to generate could mimick any general, random N tracker line event.
+- With Bounce: uses the two-cluster generators and adds a third line with a point at the calorimeter hit point such that it looks like a track bounces off the calorimeter.
+- Double: these are generators for four cluster events, variations of the two-cluster generators.

 More types can be constructed from the examples above and inspecting the geometric object creation functions in the multiline.py script.